Julian/lftim/_posts/2022-01-09-Graph-Coloring-Basics.md

   | E := c₃
 ```

-And this proof allows us to use the API
+And this proof allows us to use the API:

 ```lean
 lemma color_fn_is_valid : ∀ (v w : verts), adj v w → color_fn v ≠ color_fn w :=